vimeh/PaperSignalsSeminar/README.md

 ## TODO

-- More detailed instructions to design parts created in MakerSpace
 - Replace most (if not all) paper cut with separate parts from 3D SketchUp tutorials or parts that can be cut from the laser cutter
-- Reduce dependency on Google hosted tutorial
+  - Servo enclosure
+  - Other shared parts
+  - Signal specific parts (ie umbrella rotation attachment)

 ## Acknowledgements